LiorSinai/randomForests/README.md

 - `random_state [None int or numpy.random.RandomState]`: a Numpy RandomState entity.
 Sklearn equivalent: random_state
 - `max_features [None or int or 'sqrt']`: maximum number of features to randomly select from per split.
 If 'sqrt', then sqrt(n_features) is used.
 Sklearn equivalent: max_features.
 - `max_depth [None or int]`: stop splitting after reaching this depth.
 Sklearn equivalent: max_depth.
+- `min_samples_leaf [int]`: the mininum number of samples allowed in a leaf.
+Sklearn equivalent: min_samples_leaf.
 - `bootstrap [bool]`: use a random subset of samples per tree.
 Sklearn equivalent: max_depth.
-- `sample_size [int]`(only used if bootstrap=True): number of samples to use per tree.
+- `sample_size [int]`: number of samples to use per tree.
 Sklearn equivalent: N/A.
-- `replacement [bool]` (only used if bootstrap=True): draw samples with replacement (duplicates) or without replacement (no duplicates).
-Sklearn equivalent: N/A.
-- `oob_score [bool]` (only used if bootstrap=True): calculate the out-of-bag score.
+- `oob_score [bool]` (only used if bootstrap=True or sample_size<1.0): calculate the out-of-bag score.
 This is the mean accuracy of the predictions made for each sample using only the trees that were _not_ trained on that sample.

 Let the _k=sample_size_ and _n=total_samples_.
 Then on average with replacement, n(1-1/n)^k ~ exp(-n/k) samples will not be used in each tree.
-This is 36.8% of samples if _k=n_.
+This is 36.8% of samples per tree if _k=n_.
-This means that the out-of-bag score is based on a significant portion of samples.
-It therefore forms a useful proxy validation set.
+This is a significant portion of samples.
+Therefore the out-of-bag samples form a useful proxy validation set.

 It has the following external methods:
 - `fit(X,Y)`: fit the data to the random forest classifier.
 Y can have multiple classes.
 Sklearn equivalent: fit().